Dynamic Regret for Online Regression in RKHS via Discounted VAW and Subspace Approximation: Introduction

 The dynamic counterpart of static regret compares the learner not with a single predictor, but with a time-varying comparator sequence.
 In the general convex setting, sublinear dynamic regret is possible only under regularity assumptions on this sequence, typically expressed through its path length $P_T$.
 In the finite-dimensional least-squares setting, the most relevant recent progress is due to \cite{Jacobsen2024online}, where a discounted VAW (DVAW) forecaster was introduced, yielding, in simplified form, a dynamic-regret bound of order $ \widetilde O\!\left(1\vee\sqrt{P_T\,T}\right). $ Note that under the stronger assumption that the comparator sequence is uniformly bounded and that this bound is known in advance, a similar path-length-type guarantee for exp-concave losses follows from the results of \cite{Yuan2020trading}, whose analysis relies on a discounted online Newton-type method.
 In the same bounded-comparator setting, \cite{Baby2021optimal} obtained a sharper guarantee for exp-concave losses via a strongly adaptive improper-learning strategy.

-In the RKHS setting, the unconstrained quadratic-loss framework appears to be much less developed.
-A recent result of \cite{Rokhlin2025hierarchical} extends the Jacobsen--Cutkosky DVAW approach by combining random feature approximations with aggregation over both the discount parameter and the number of features.
-Notably, the aggregation at both levels is again performed by VAW forecasters.
-This yields an expected dynamic-regret bound of order $ O\!\left(T^{2/3}P_T^{1/3}+\sqrt{T}\ln T\right), $ where $P_T$ is the RKHS path length of the comparator sequence.
-We are not aware of other direct dynamic regret results in RKHS under unconstrained quadratic loss.
-In a bounded setting, \cite{Baby2021dynamic} proved a dynamic-regret guarantee for Gaussian kernels by combining strongly adaptive aggregation with PKAWV base learners of \cite{Jezequel2019efficient}; their result assumes uniformly bounded comparator functions and bounded labels.
+In the RKHS setting, dynamic regret under unconstrained square loss appears to be much less developed.
+The closest directly comparable result is \cite{Rokhlin2025hierarchical}, where the finite-dimensional DVAW approach of \cite{Jacobsen2024online} is combined with random feature approximations and VAW aggregation over both the discount parameter and the number of features.
+This yields an expected dynamic-regret bound of order $O\!\left(T^{2/3}P_T^{1/3}+\sqrt T\ln T\right),$ where \(P_T\) is the RKHS path length of the comparator sequence.
+We are not aware of other direct dynamic regret results in RKHS under unconstrained square loss.
+In a bounded RKHS setting, \cite{Baby2021dynamic} proved a dynamic-regret guarantee for Gaussian kernels by combining strongly adaptive aggregation with the PKAWV base learners of \cite{Jezequel2019efficient}; their result assumes bounded labels and a comparator sequence contained in a known RKHS ball.

-The present work is based on the discounted VAW framework of \cite{Jacobsen2024online}.
-We transfer the finite-dimensional DVAW methodology to the RKHS setting by approximating the RKHS with deterministic finite-dimensional subspaces and by using VAW-based ensembles to adapt both the discount parameter and the approximation dimension.
-In this respect, the use of VAW as a meta-algorithm is conceptually close to the hierarchical construction of \cite{Rokhlin2025hierarchical}.
+The present paper develops a deterministic subspace counterpart of the random-feature RKHS-DVAW approach.
+The finite-dimensional DVAW and VE-DVAW results of \cite{Jacobsen2024online,Rokhlin2025ensembling} are used as online-learning components.
+The new contribution is a reduction of the RKHS dynamic-regret problem to the finite-dimensional case via deterministic subspace approximation.
+This reduction separates the finite-dimensional online-learning part from the deterministic kernel approximation part and leads to kernel-dependent deterministic guarantees in the fast and slow approximation regimes analyzed below.

-Our approach is also related to \cite{Jezequel2019efficient}, where the full RKHS is replaced by a finite-dimensional subspace in the update rule.
-The main difference is that in \cite{Jezequel2019efficient} the approximation error is controlled through data-dependent covariance operators and the corresponding regularized minimization problem, whereas in the present paper it arises from a direct comparison between the losses of an arbitrary comparator function and of its projection onto the chosen subspace.
-This comparison naturally leads to bounds in terms of the projection error of the kernel sections.
+This subspace viewpoint is related to \cite{Jezequel2019efficient}, but the role of the approximation is different.
+There the subspaces are used to approximate the KAAR update in a static-regret setting, and the error is controlled through data-dependent covariance operators.
+In the present paper the subspaces are used to compare an arbitrary time-varying RKHS comparator with its projections, and the error is controlled by uniform approximation properties of the kernel sections.